layerx-labs/dehouse-landing-page/README.md

-# DeHouse Landing Webite ☀
+# DeHouse Landing Website ☀

 ​DeHouse is a joint venture between [WorkIn](https://www.workin.pro/) and [TAIKAI](https://taikai.network) to create the first web3 hub in Portugal 🇵🇹